alexhernandezgarcia/alexhernandezgarcia.github.io/_pages/schedule.md

 # hero_height: is-small
 permalink: /schedule
 ---
-The times shown in the schedule are in the local time in Quebec, that is Eastern Daylight Time.
-Click on the times to check your local time
+The times are Eastern Daylight Time (Quebec local time).
+Click on the times to check your local time.

 ## Monday, 7 June